jmcook1186/RemoteIceSurfaceAnalyser/README.md

 Before you begin, make sure you have created a `template` file containing the settings for your desired workflow, and that you have set the environment variables needed by the workflow (see 'Setup' above).

-If you have created the suggestion bash script, then simply run:
+If you have created the suggested bash shell script, then simply run:

     source setup_classifier.sh